luxeengine/luxe-docs/docs/tutorials/draw-and-input/index.md

   construct ready() {
 ```

+!!! tip "import random"
+    Before this code will run, we need to import the random module from Wren.
+    This one module is a bit different and is imported as
+    `import "random" for Random`

+    Add this line at the top of your file.

 ## The `Draw` tool

 With luxe, there are a bunch of tools and services available to quickly explore ideas and try things out.